 Teaching Diploma (ADPA)

-Stagecoach Performing Arts have created a teacher development diploma course to provide the opportunity to develop your teaching practice.
+Stagecoach Performing Arts have created a teacher development diploma programme to provide the opportunity to develop your teaching practice.
 The ADPA (Associate Diploma in Teaching the Performance Arts) teaching course leads to a Level 4 qualification that is accredited by RSL.
 It is defined as a Diploma of RSL (DipRSL).

 Candidates may use DipRSL post- nominally if they wish after gaining the qualification.

-The level and content of the course is ideal for experienced/skilled performance artists, aged 18 and over years who wish to gain the skills-set to pass on their knowledge in the performing arts to children and young people through creative and engaging teaching-based activities.
+The level and content of the programme is ideal for experienced/skilled performance artists, aged 18 and over years who wish to gain the skills-set to pass on their knowledge in the performing arts to children and young people through creative and engaging teaching-based activities.